BenMob/textFileAnalyzer/README.md

 # textFileAnalyzer
-This app analyzes a text file with a (.dat) extension.
+This app analyzes a text file.
 At run time, the user will have a choice between viewing info for one letter of the alphabet (A - Z) or viewing info for all letters of the alphabet.

 For each letter of the alphabet, the app will provide: